 The problem is, not all cigar cabinets hold themselves to such a high quality standard.

 If cost isn’t a concern, how do you know which is a better option for storing cigars in terms of quality?
 That depends on the overall construction of your cigar cabinet.
 And there are two main factors that determine how well a cabinet will work: its humidifier and its construction materials.

 Many lower-quality cabinets contain shelves made from medium density fiberboard (MDF), which is hybrid material created from wood residuals (sawdust) and wax or resin.
 This material is a far cry from the Spanish cedar that you’re used to, and MDF will actually mold once exposed to high humidity levels over time.

 Cabinets are a great alternative for size and space, but that makes their construction all the more important.

-The second significant factor to a good cigar cabinet is its humidication system.
-Due to their size and heighth, cigar cabinets require an active humidication system to effectively distribute the correct humidification levels.
+The second significant factor to a good cigar cabinet is its humidification system.
+Due to their size and height, cigar cabinets require an active humidification system to effectively distribute the correct humidification levels.
 Some items to consider in an active humidification system: